hurrymaplelad/floyd/README.md

 List tasks with

-    ❱❭ ./floyd help
+    ❱❭ ./floyd.js help

 ## Configuration

-Check `reference.settings.js` for all API keys configurable as environment variables or in `local.settings.js`.
+Check `settings/reference.js` for all API keys configurable as environment variables.
+Settings can also be set in `settings/local.js`. `cp settings/reference.js settings/local.js` to get started.

 Grab a personal Dropbox keypair: https://blogs.dropbox.com/developers/2014/05/geerate-an-access-token-for-your-own-account/